marconasuto/coral/README.md

 # Coral - Telco customer churn analysis and prediction
+This project is about customer churn analysis and prediction for a fictional Telco company (IBM dataset).
 Churn rate is an essential parameter for evaluating a company.
 To understand the financial issues caused by churning we can consider

 1. The losses directly related to churning:
     - The revenue a company didn't earn for each year the customer was retained (customer lifetime value).